cedeber/frontafino/README.md

 # Progressive Web Application Starter Kit
-Progressive Web App with TypeScript, React, Emotion, Reach Router, Rollup, Workers, ES 2017.
+Progressive Web Hello with TypeScript, React, Emotion, Reach Router, Rollup, Workers, ES 2017.

 ## Purpose
 As usual, it is as light and easy as possible.